This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Vitamin E also seems to help prevent damage from free radicals and may decrease the risk of certain types of cancer, including colorectal and prostate cancer.

-Each one-cup serving of cooked pumpkin provides about 16% of your daily potassium needs.
+Each one-cup serving of cooked pumpkin provides about 12% or more of your daily potassium needs.
 Potassium is an electrolyte that many adults lack in their diets, considering it’s primarily found in veggies and fruits such as bananas, potatoes, squash and avocados.

 In addition to potassium, pumpkin and pumpkin seeds provide other nutrients that promote cardiovascular health, including fiber and vitamin C. Fiber can promote healthy cholesterol levels, while vitamin C defends against oxidative stress.

-Studies show that eating a diet rich in plant foods, especially those high in antioxidants and fiber, helps decrease the risk of a number of chronic diseases — including metabolic syndrome, obesity and type 2 diabetes.
+Studies have shown that eating a diet rich in plant foods, especially those high in antioxidants and fiber, helps decrease the risk of a number of chronic diseases — including metabolic syndrome, obesity and type 2 diabetes.

 Another benefit of a high-fiber diet is that it helps make you feel full, which can allow you to control your calorie intake more easily and potentially manage your weight.